grantcarthew/context-template/project.md

 ### In Scope

-- Discovery of all git repositories and significant local directories from the reference directory root
+- Discovery of all git repositories and significant local directories from the context directory root
 - Analysis of documentation and source code structure within each source
 - Creation/update of child INDEX.csv files with appropriate schemas for each source type
 - Update of root INDEX.csv to reflect all child directories only (NOT root-level documents)